Geeksltd/Olive/docs/Entities/RawDataAccess.md

 IDataParameter CreateParameter(string name, object value, DbType? dbType);
 ```

 This inteface is used in the Olive data access framework for gaining access to low level data operations.
 You can provide your own custom implemation for any database technology.
-Olive already provides implementations for this interface for common database technologies including:
+Olive already provides implementations for this interface for common database technologies including **SQL Server**, **MySQL**, **PostgreSql**, **SqLite**.

-- SQL Server
-- MySQL
-- PostgreSql
-- SqLite

-#### DataAccess
+## DataAccess class
 This abstract class provides a basic implementation of the `IDataAccess` for all Ado.NET providers.
 It is used as the base class of the technology-specific providers such as the built-in `SqlServerDataAccess`.

 In addition, this class provides a number of static methods to enable you to execute raw database commands, without worrying about connection strings, connections, error handling, etc.